Artmorse/dummy-api-using-quarkus/README.md

 helm list
 ```

-// TODO: should we use the --namespace to install the Helm chart?
-YES

 ## CI

 I've configured Continuous Integration using Github Actions to automatically build docker images then push them to Docker Hub for this POC.